shamblett/dartivity/README.md

 Currently the package supports the [Iotivity](https://www.iotivity.org/) IOT client, however other IOT clients will be supported, e.g MQTT support will be added in a later release.
-Also, currently only device discovery is supported, Device control(PUT/GET) will be added in a later release.
+Also, currently only device discovery is supported, device control(PUT/GET) will be added in a later release.

 The package depends on an async native extension that binds to the C/C++ API's of these clients where needed, this extension is developed separatley and can be found [here](https://github.com/shamblett/dartivity_extension).